microbiome/OMA/13_microbiome_exploration.md

 ##      1      1      1      1      1      1
 ```

-Note that, if the output should used for subsetting or storing the data in
+Note that, if the output should be used for subsetting or storing the data in
 the `rowData`, set `sort = FALSE`.

 ### Prevalent microbiota analysis

-To investigate the microbiome data at a selected taxonomic levels, two
+To investigate the microbiome data at a selected taxonomic level, two
 approaches are available.

 First the data can be agglomerated to the taxonomic level and `getPrevalence`